The Profinite Rigidity of Free Metabelian Groups: Introduction

 \section{Introduction}

 Is it possible to detect the isomorphism type of a group in its finite images?
-This question, known as \emph{profinite rigidity}, has been a major theme in group theory for the past half-century (see \cite[Chapter 3]{Gareth_Book} for an introduction and \cite{Reid_Survey,Bridson_survey} for a survey).
-Usually, one works within the framework of profinite completions, enabling one to appeal to the formalism present in the category of topological groups.
+This question, known as \emph{profinite rigidity}, has been a major theme in group theory for the past half-century (see \cite[Chapter 3]{Gareth_Book} for an introduction and \cite{Reid_Survey,bridson_survey2} for a survey).
+Usually, one works within the framework of profinite completions, enabling one to appeal to the formalism of topological groups.
 Indeed, the profinite completion $\widehat{\Gamma}$ of a discrete group $\Gamma$ is the profinite group given by the inverse limit of the inverse system of finite quotients of $\Gamma$.
 We then say that a finitely generated residually finite group $\Gamma$ is \emph{profinitely rigid} in the absolute sense if $\hG \cong \hD$ implies $\Gamma \cong \Delta$ for any finitely generated residually finite group $\Delta$.
-This is equivalent to the property that the isomorphism type of $\Gamma$ is distinguished by its collection of finite quotients \cite{classic}; the restriction to finitely generated residually finite groups is necessary to discount some obvious pathologies.
-Despite considerable research on the topic, the question of absolute profinite rigidity has been answered for remarkably few groups: see \cite[Introduction]{Me} for an exhaustive list of the few known positive examples.
-In particular, the question of profinite rigidity for free groups, attributed originally to Remeslennikov \cite[Question 15]{Remeslennikov}, has gained significant recent attention.
-Although there exist elegant results resolving the question in certain relative settings \cite{Bridson_survey, Jaikin_Genus,Wilton_LimitGps}, the absolute case remains widely open. \begin{question}[Remeslennikov] Are finitely generated free groups profinitely rigid in the absolute sense? \end{question} In this paper, we answer the metabelian analogue of Question~\ref{Question}.
-The free metabelian group of rank $n$ is the maximal metabelian quotient $\Psi_n$ of the free group $\Phi_n$ on $n$ generators.
+This is equivalent to the property that the isomorphism type of $\Gamma$ is distinguished by its collection of finite quotients among all finitely generated residually finite groups \cite{classic}.
+Despite considerable research, the absolute question has been answered for remarkably few groups: see \cite[\S 1]{Me} for an exhaustive list.
+In particular, the question of profinite rigidity for free and free solvable (of a fixed derived length $k \in \mathbb{N}$) groups, attributed to Remeslennikov (see \cite[Question 15]{Remeslennikov} and \cite[Question 5.48]{kourovka}), has gained significant attention (cf. the surveys \cite{Bridson_survey,bridson_survey2,Reid_Survey}).
+Although there exist elegant results resolving the question in certain relative settings \cite{Bridson_survey, Jaikin_Genus,Wilton_LimitGps}, the absolute case remains widely open. \begin{question}[Remeslennikov] Are finitely generated free (free $k$-solvable) groups profinitely rigid in the absolute sense? \end{question} In this article, we answer Question~\ref{Question} in the case $k = 2$, i.e. for free metabelian groups.
+The free metabelian group of rank $n$ is the maximal metabelian (that is, solvable of derived length 2) quotient $\Psi_n$ of the free group $\Phi_n$ on $n$ generators.
 It is finitely generated but not finitely presentable \cite{Baumslag_Metab}. \begin{restatable}{theoremA}{thmA} Finitely generated free metabelian groups are profinitely rigid in the absolute sense. \end{restatable} Theorem~\ref{MainThm} contrasts with \cite{Pickel_Metabelian}, where infinite families of finitely generated metabelian groups with isomorphic profinite completions were constructed, and \cite{Nikolov_Segal_2}, where uncountable such families of solvable groups were found.
+We invite the reader also to compare Theorem~\ref{MainThm} with \cite[Conjecture 2]{Jaikin_Genus}.